Click here after starting sermon audio to bring up PowerPoint slides and visual aides which go along with the sermon. . Help

 Ananias and Sapphira were saved.
 And they were being judged as “sons.”
-They died because they crossed a line w/ God.
+They died because they crossed a line with God.

-This is not pleasant, and I have not looked fwd. to this…but God sometimes takes a believer home early because of sin.
+This is not pleasant, and I have not looked foreward to sharing this…but God sometimes takes a believer home early because of sin.

 I Cor.
 11—people abusing Lord’s Supper.